johnhuang2/WFL_Framework/README.md

 # Vehicular Platooning with Wireless Federated Learning

-Implementation of the paper "Enhancing Vehicular Platooning with Wireless Federated Learning: A Resource-Aware Control Framework" published in IEEE/ACM Transactions on Networking.
+Implementation of the paper "Enhancing Vehicular Platooning with Wireless Federated Learning: A Resource-Aware Control Framework"

 ## Requirements